Course Information

 Microsoft 365 for Mac does not include Access and lacks other features required for CS101 assignments.
 Students can use Windows Virtual Desktop to run Microsoft 365 for Windows from any Internet-connected computer including Macs.

 WVU students can install a compatible version of Microsoft 365 for free on up to five computers.
 Learn more at the WVU Information Technology Services website.
-Microsoft 365 and all other CS101 software is installed in CS101 Open Lab and the computers in the WVU Libraries.
+Microsoft 365 and all other CS101 software is installed in the CS101 Learning Center and the computers in the WVU Libraries.

 Supplemental Content